ChrisSchulze/portfolio/portfolio/about.md

 ---
 about_index: true
-hero_text: I give <strong>sense and form</strong> to digital services.
-By thinking human first, data driven, hands down.
+hero_text: |-
+  I create lovable digital services for companies and people

+  By thinking
+  human first, data second.

+  I build
+  bold hypotheses
+  to test & learn.

+  Have a look at my work.
 title: Hero

 ---